PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 19:42:29
+Last updated: 2024-04-02 19:43:02
-Random Quote: The fall of dropping water wears away the Stone. - Lucretius
+Random Quote: Using the power of decision gives you the capacity to get past any excuse to change any and every part of your life in an instant. - Tony Robbins